WinVector/data_algebra/Examples/cdata/cdata.md

 ### Cross-language work

-As the record transform specifications, both in Python `data_algebra` and R `cata` are simple data structures (just the control table, and a few lists of key column names), they can be moved from one language to another by `YAML` (as we demonstrated in the [logistic scoring example](https://github.com/WinVector/data_algebra/blob/master/Examples/LogisticExample/ScoringExample.ipynb).
+As the record transform specifications, both in Python `data_algebra` and R `cata` are simple data structures (just the control table, and a few lists of key column names), they can be moved from one language to another by `YAML` (as we also demonstrated in the [logistic scoring example](https://github.com/WinVector/data_algebra/blob/master/Examples/LogisticExample/ScoringExample.ipynb).

 `data_algebra` supplies a write method, so cross-language interoperation is just a matter of adding additional read/write methods.